-The County also funded Hope Alliance (\$35,000) in FY20.
+The County also supports Hope Alliance.
 The project offers financial assistance to survivors of domestic violence participating in other life-saving services offered by Hope Alliance.
-Assistance is provided in the form of monies paid directly to landlords and utility companies.
+Assistance is provided in the Annual Action Plan form of monies paid directly to landlords and utility companies.
 Financial assistance is provided for items such as deposits, rent, and utilities.

 This assistance allows survivors to remain in their current safe housing or obtain new housing after fleeing from unsafe, abusive, and violent environments.
-Project anticipated to assist 150 victims of domestic violence.